ramirezi29/GitCommits/README.md

 # GitCommits
-> Our mobile iOS application allows to search for a GitHub user and comb, through their repositories.
-In the app, you will be able to get basic details about the user, as well as their repository commit details.
+> Our mobile iOS application allows to search for a GitHub user and comb through their repositories.
+In the app, you will be able to get basic details about the user as well as their repository commit details.

 [![Swift Version][swift-image]][swift-url]